 Washington state recently received $16.1 million in federal funding to identify, design and construct slope stabilization needs along tracks between Vancouver, Washington, and the Canadian border.
 WSDOT and the BNSF Railway are collaborating on environmental and engineering work to survey problem areas and determine appropriate repair solutions in order to reduce landslide delays.

 Crews also implemented low-cost, high-benefit slide reduction work on a 5-mile section of the BNSF rail line between north Seattle and Shoreline.
 This state-funded work included additional preventative drainage maintenance and debris removal.
 Amtrak Cascades operates 4,015 trains annually.
-In 2014, 58 trains were canceled and 116 trains were disrupted due to landslides.
+There were a total of 124 trains cancelled or disrupted in 2014.
+In 2015, 16 trains were cancelled and 62 trains were disrupted.
+So far in 2016, there have been 3 trains cancelled and 32 trains disrupted by landslides.

 WSDOT is also working with BNSF Railway, rail line neighboring jurisdictions and other stakeholders to work on minimizing landslides.
 Passenger safety is the number one priority in the decision-making process.